ALEEEHU/Awesome-Text2X-Resources/README.md

 <summary><b>Update Logs:</b></summary>
 <br>

-* `2024.07.02` - update several papers status "ECCV 2024"to accepted papers, congrats to all 🎉
+* `2024.07.02` - update several papers status "ECCV 2024" to accepted papers, congrats to all 🎉
 * `2024.06.21` - add one hot Topic about _AIGC 4D Generation_ on the section of __Suvery and Awesome Repos__.
 * `2024.06.17` - an awesome repo for CVPR2024 [Link](https://github.com/52CV/CVPR-2024-Papers) 👍🏻
 * `2024.04.05` - an awesome repo for CVPR2024 on 3DGS and NeRF [Link](https://github.com/Yubel426/NeRF-3DGS-at-CVPR-2024) 👍🏻